FAQ ABOUT LE MARAIS

 Tipping in Paris ?

 You normally do not tip for services or in restaurants.
 By law service and taxes are included in all bills.
-If your waiter is very nice and helpful you are welcome to give a little extra but it is not compulsory.
+If your waiter is very nice and helpful you are welcome to give a little extra or 2 to 10 euros depending on your bill, but it is not compulsory.

 Where to withdraw cash ?